 Who is he?

 Originally from Rhode Island, a well rounded singer/songwriter/musician with a multitude of influences ranging from classical to metal and spanning all genres in between.
 His favorite styles of music are those that showcase drive and talent.
-Writing in styles from folk to classic prog and hard rock/heavy metal The Minstrel’s Ghost will take you on a journey beyond imagination.
+Writing in styles from folk to classic prog, hard rock/heavy metal to post punk and new wave, Blake will take you on a journey beyond imagination.

 The early years:

 Blake started singing at the age of 4 after hearing his first KISS album at a neighbor’s house.
 He proceeded to sing along to almost anything he heard, Elvis, Manilow, Earth, Wind and Fire as well as KISS.
 He soon showed interest in the organ he had watched his mother play and started tapping out melodies and chords.
 At the age of 12, Blake picked up the guitar and really started to write his own songs with lyrics.
 For the next 8 years Blake spent his time honing his writing skills and playing solo gigs at coffee shops and on the street corners of Providence, Rhode Island and Boston, Massachusetts.